TeunBoekholt/individual-assignment-IoT/README.md

 * **Oversampled Signal (1000 Hz):** Base 45 mA usage with energy spikes very often.
 <img width="568" height="431" alt="oversampled" src="https://github.com/user-attachments/assets/843cbd5a-d4fe-4b55-b0dc-94a39d397db2" />
 As you can see in the image above the ESP32 almost never rests with the oversampling setup, the energy consumption is extremely jittery.
-If I had to make a guess for its cause it is because I am still printing the signal value in the `Oversampler` code, leading to the ESP32 having to print to the serial monitor 1000 times a second.
-This is a constly operation and could be the cause of the jitter.
-Otherwise it might just be the fact that the FreeRTOS scheduler has to manage a task that wakes up 1000 times a second.
+This is mainly caused be the fact that the FreeRTOS scheduler has to manage two tasks that wake up 1000 times a second, which gives a lot of system overhead.

 * **Adaptive Sampler (10 Hz):** Consistent 45 mA usage with spikes for WiFi transmitting.